Christian Darnton: Early life and family

-The family was extremely well-off and he was educated at home by a governess until he was nine, when he began composing; his musical talents being "obvious" by the time he went up to Gonville and Caius College, Cambridge in 1924.
+The family was extremely well-off but whereas his brother Rupert Edward (1895-w1975) was educated at Eton, Christian was educated at home by a governess until he was nine, when he began composing.
+His musical talents were "obvious" by the time he went up to Gonville and Caius College, Cambridge, in 1924.
 Darnton's teachers included Charles Wood and Cyril Rootham at Cambridge, and Harry Farjeon at the Royal Academy of Music, where he became friendly with his fellow student Walter Leigh.
 In 1928 he also spent a year studying with Max Butting in Berlin.

 Career and composition

-Darnton first came to the general public's attention as a composer on 30 March 1927 when his parents financed a whole evening of music for their 21-year-old son at the Grotrian Hall in London.
+Christian Darnton first came to the general public's attention as a composer on 30 March 1927 when his parents financed a whole evening of music for their 21-year-old son at the Grotrian Hall in London.
 Although he had been receiving other performances independently (including one of his Octet at the same hall four days earlier), the event had the unintended effect of straining his relationships with other composers and critics.
 Peter Warlock and Cecil Gray in particular went along to disrupt the proceedings, viewing it as an example of unmerited privilege.
 The concert included his first string quartet, op 23, and the highly chromatic first piano sonata, op 33 (both composed in 1925).
 The project was widely criticised in the press - the critic in The Times wrote: "it does not amuse us to listen to his amateur modernisms, and we decline to take him seriously until he has shown that he has mastered the laws of music" - and the criticism prompted Darnton's further course of study in Berlin with Max Butting from 1928.

 The influence of Butting on Darnton is clear: Butting believed that "music is the expression of social perceptions" and (like Darnton in later life) his composition style showed a dualism of musical thought between austere uncompromising atonalism (as in the Symphony No 3 of 1928) and a more transparent, simplified style intended for mass consumption over the radio (as in the Sinfonietta, also 1928).

 After a short spell teaching at Stowe School, Darnton turned to journalism, while continuing to compose.
 He was assistant editor with The Music Lover under Edwin Evans between 1931 and 1934.
 But he had to wait until the mid-1930s before his music started to gain performances and a greater level of interest.
 The BBC Symphony Orchestra played his Viola Concerto with soloist Bernard Shore (who commissioned the work) conducted by Iris Lemare, on 15 April 1936.
 On 4 February 1938 the same orchestra played Swansong, five songs for soprano and orchestra, setting poems by Robert Nichols, with soloist May Blyth and Constant Lambert conducting.
 1939 saw his first real critical success with a performance of the forward-looking Five Orchestral Pieces at the International Society for Contemporary Music Festival in Warsaw.